dekuNukem/PicoRC/apple_iigs.md

 This is to prevent short circuit on nearby components.

-There should be four nylon rivets.
+There should be four **nylon rivets**.

 Use the **two longer ones** for this.

 ![Alt text](photos/iigs/insulate.png)

-Pull them apart, insert the hollow tube from the back, then insert the plunger to fix it in place.
+* Pull them apart
+* Insert the hollow tube from bottom side
+* Insert the plunger to secure in place

 ![Alt text](photos/iigs/backplate.png)

 ## Installation

 * Remove top cover
 * Pull back the tab to release old PSU
 * Unplug cable

 ![Alt text](photos/iigs/top.jpeg)

 * Get the power jack plates, place one inside.
 * Pull apart the rivets like last time
 * Insert the hollow tube on the outside plate
 * Line up and make sure it goes through both plates

 ![Alt text](photos/iigs/jackplate.jpeg)

 * Support the other side with your hand

-* Insert the plunger to hold it in place.
+* Insert the plunger to hold it in place

 ![Alt text](photos/iigs/jackcover.jpeg)

 * Next up, power button.
 * Gather all the parts.
 Undo the locking ring.

 ![Alt text](photos/iigs/swparts.jpeg)

 * From outside, insert the button through the square plate.
 * From inside, install the rectangle plate, then tighten with the locking ring.

 ![Alt text](photos/iigs/swmount.png)

-* Then just plug the whole thing into the power connector!
+* Plug the assembly into the motherboard power connector
 * It should go in firmly, but NOT reach the bottom.

-* Plug in the power button.
+* Plug in the power button

 ![Alt text](photos/iigs/plug.jpeg)